-She is a Bill Anderson Fund Fellow and recipient of the Unidel Award in Sociology & Criminal Justice and the University Unidel Distinguished Graduate Scholar Award.
+She is the recipient of the George Herbert Ryden Prize in the Social Sciences for outstanding dissertation, a Bill Anderson Fund Fellow, a National Science Foundation (NSF) Law and Society Dissertation Grant Awardee, Recipient of the Unidel Award in Sociology & Criminal Justice, the University Unidel Distinguished Graduate Scholar Award, and the Corlett Nagel Family Disaster Research Center Enrichment Fund Award.
 She also received the 2021 Natural Hazards Center Graduate Student Paper award.
-Her work has been funded by the University of Delaware and published in criminology, psychology, and environment journals, such as Critical Criminology, Corrections: Policy, Practice, and Research, Environmental Justice, Journal of Research in Crime and Delinquency, and Journal of Community Psychology.
+Her work has been funded by the University of Delaware and Arnold Ventures Foundation and published in criminology, psychology, and environment journals, such as Social Sciences and Humanities Open, Critical Criminology, Corrections: Policy, Practice, and Research, Environmental Justice, Journal of Research in Crime and Delinquency, and Journal of Community Psychology.
 She has also published on public-facing platforms such as WHYY and Medium.
-Felicia is also the Founder of Behind the Walls, Between the Lines (BTWBTL), a movement to deepen the awareness of the legacy of racial inequity in America, particularly within the carceral control, and inspire activism aimed at its dismantlement.
+Felicia is also the Founder of Behind the Walls, Between the Lines (BTWBTL), a movement to deepen the awareness of the legacy of racial inequity in America, particularly within the carceral control, and inspire activism aimed at its dismantlement, and B(L)K/WMN, a space dedicated to and for Black, Latinx, Indigenous, and other creatives of Color.

 A Licensed Social Worker (LMSW), Felicia received her Master of Social Work degree from the School of Social Policy and Practice at the University of Pennsylvania.